-Note: The Verify Menu will not display parameters from the A1 group (except for A1-02) even if those parameters have been changed from their default settings.
+Note: The Verify Menu will not display parameters from the A1 group (except for A1-02) or E5-01 even if those parameters have been changed from their default settings.

 The following example is a continuation of the steps above.
-Here, parameter C1-02 is accessed using the Verify Menu, and is changed again from 30.0 s to 20.0 s.
+Here, parameter C1-02 is accessed using the Verify Menu, and is changed again from 10.0 s to 20.0 s.